Home

 Misconception #4: DNA Testing Requires a Blood Sample

 At one time that was the case.
-But it’s now possible to analyze DNA from very small samples.
-Most DNA testing labs provide you with a buccal swab that you rub inside your cheek.
-It’s simple and painless.
+But it’s now possible to analyze DNA from other samples that you can easily collect yourself.
+Most DNA testing labs provide you with a buccal swab that you rub inside your cheek or a tube for collecting saliva.
+Either way it’s simple and painless.
 You collect the sample at home and mail it back to the lab for analysis.

 What DNA does do is confirm that certain people have common ancestors.
 To see what I mean, look at the following Pedigree Chart.
 It’s a simplified diagram of your family tree.
 It begins with you on the left and goes back in time through your parents and grandparents.